Motorcycle rim stripes

 The tool is now ready to use and you can start sticking the adhesive stripe to the rim edge.
 Use the applicator guide to apply the stripe accurately to the rim base and press firmly against the rim edge.
 Slowly turn the wheel while holding the applicator in place to ensure that the stripe is evenly applied around the rim edge.
 Firmly press the last section of stripe into place with your thumb.

 Once you have applied the stripe right round the wheel, cut it off cleanly at right angles with scissors, allowing a small overlap.

 Wrap a microfibre cloth round your index finger, and run your finger around the rim edge, pressing the stripe down firmly once again.
 You're done!
 Now repeat the procedure for the other side of the rim.

 It goes without saying that these coloured stripes are also great for jazzing up other parts of your bike.

 Part 2 – Applying the preshaped rim stripe

 As described in Part l, your bike needs to be jacked up so that you can turn the wheel and the rims must be 100% clean and grease-free.
 Again, you need a minimum working temperature of 15°C and a clean surface to stand your motorbike on.
 The wheel stripe must be the right diameter for the rim (check product description).

-Carefully cut up the segments of the stripes using a pair of scissors.
+Carefully cut apart the segments of the stripe using a pair of scissors.
 The stripe has a transparent cover strip on the coloured side and a protective liner on the adhesive side.
 You will need 3 segments for each rim.